ArjunaCluster/ArjunaUsers/getting_started/data_backup.md

 | Weekly      | 45                   |
 | Monthly     | 150                  |

-> This is intended to be a guideline for *automated* backups, and not one time
+> This is intended to be a guideline for *automated* backups, and not one-time
-> transfers of data.
-Excessive backups puts strain on the file system and *may be
+> transfers.
+Excessive backups put unnecessary strain on the file system, and *may be
 > throttled*.